-- Uranium-238 has 92 protons and 146 neutrons - Uranium-235 has 92 protons and 143 neutrons - Uranium-234 has 92 protons and 142 neutrons
+- Uranium-234 has 92 protons and 142 neutrons - Uranium-235 has 92 protons and 143 neutrons - Uranium-238 has 92 protons and 146 neutrons

 Some isotopes are stable, or nonradioactive, and some are radioactive.
 Radioactive isotopes are called radionuclides or radioisotopes.
-In an attempt to become stable, radionuclides emit energy in the form of rays or particles.
+To become stable, radionuclides emit energy in the form of rays or particles.
 This emission of energy is known as radioactive decay.
 Each radioisotope has a radioactive half-life, which is the average time required for half of a specified number of atoms to decay.
 Half-lives can be very short (fractions of a second) or very long (millions of years), depending on the isotope.
 Table E.1 shows the half-lives of selected radionuclides.